SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 client for registry operations MUST be identified by {context- root}/{version}/{collection}

-o  {context-root} is the base URL which MUST be specified by each registry.
+- {context-root} is the base URL which MUST be specified by each registry.
 The {context-root} MAY be an empty, zero length string.

-o  {version} is a label which identifies the interface version.
+- {version} is a label which identifies the interface version.
 This is the equivalent of the <version> element in the EPP RFCs.
 The version used in a REPP URL MUST match the version used by EPP in the upper layer.

-o  {collection} MUST be substituted by "domains", "hosts" or "contacts", referring to either [@!RFC5731], [@!RFC5732] or [@!RFC5733].
+- {collection} MUST be substituted by "domains", "hosts" or "contacts", referring to either [@!RFC5731], [@!RFC5732] or [@!RFC5733].

-o  A trailing slash MAY be added to each request.
+- A trailing slash MAY be added to each request.
 Implementations MUST consider requests which only differ with respect to this trailing slash as identical.